Flu (Influenza)

 When a common cold emerges, many people talk about the flu, but the two illnesses progress in very different ways.
 A cold can be distinguished from the flu through their typical ill effects.

 Colds occur far more frequently than the flu.
 But the main difference is that a cold develops slowly, whereas the flu begins quickly and fiercely, including in people who are usually healthy.
-So someone with flu quickly feels very ill.
+This means that flu causes people to suddenly feel very unwell.

 A cold usually progresses harmlessly.
 The ill effects often fade away within a week, whether or not they have been treated.